When should you visit Sapa for the best weather?

 It literally cannot be more accessible when traveling to Sapa in beautiful weather condition.
 You can visit almost all the attractions here.
 So we’ll provide the best experience in each spot in Sapa.

-If you want a Sapa Vietnam walking tour, apart from Fansipan mountain, many ethnic villages of Ta Van, Ta Phin, Y Linh Ho, etc. are very engaging.
+If you want a Sapa trekking day tour, apart from Fansipan mountain, many ethnic villages of Ta Van, Ta Phin, Y Linh Ho, etc. are very engaging.
 However, trekking when it rains is very dangerous in Sapa.

 The Fansipan peak is ideal for visiting in the early morning or from 3.00 pm to be able to see the majestic sunrise or sunset.

 You can also admire the beautiful sunset on O Quy Ho Cafe - O Quy Ho pass.

 Bathing with herbals of the Red Dao in Ta Phin village is a relaxing experience you should try once.

 Admiring the sunset in O Quy Ho cafe

 A raincoat and windbreaker are always useful when traveling to Sapa.